PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-06 08:12:08
+Last updated: 2024-04-06 08:12:41
-Random Quote: Geniuses are always branded as crazy. - Pablo Escobar
+Random Quote: Death can be the greatest opportunity of your life. - Berlin